-An audition is your chance as an artist to show a casting director, and possibly producers, what you will bring to the cast for their project.
-When you are requested, they already have interest in who you are from your resume, headshot and reel.
+An audition is your chance as an artist to show a Casting Director, Director and possibly Producers, what you will bring to the cast for their project.
+When you are requested, they already have shown interest in who you are from your resume, headshot and reel.

 What TO Do

 -Arrive 15 minutes early, but leave an extra 45 minutes driving time for Stupid Texas Traffic, or STT.